aaronfeng/philly-ete/README.md

 "That did make it ok to live on the bleeding edge." - Trotter talking about things like Chef, Cucumber, Rspec and automation

-New title?
-"Strategies for Living on the Bleeding Edge; A Case Study in the Financial Industry"